 The temple was discovered by Auguste Mariette,[10] who had gone to Egypt to collect Coptic-language manuscripts, but later grew interested in the remains of the Saqqara necropolis.[11]

-In 1850, Mariette found the head of one sphinx sticking out of the shifting desert dunes, cleared the sand and followed the boulevard to the site.
+In 1850, Mariette found the head of one sphinx sticking out of the shifting desert dunes, cleared the sand and followed the avenue to the site.
+In November the following year he entered the catacombs for the first time.[5]

-Unfortunately, Mariette left most of his notes unpublished and many of them got destroyed when the Nile flooded the Museum of Egyptian Antiquities at Boulaq in 1878.[12][13]
-Gaston Maspero released one volume of Le Sérapeum de Memphis based on the surviving manuscripts in 1882, a year after Mariette's death.[14]
+Unfortunately, Mariette left most of his notes unpublished.
+Many of them got destroyed when the Nile flooded the Museum of Egyptian Antiquities at Boulaq in 1878,[13][14] and the original diary of the excavations was borrowed by Eugène Grébaut but never returned.[15]
+Gaston Maspero released one volume of Le Sérapeum de Memphis based on the surviving manuscripts in 1882, a year after Mariette's death.[16]

 The Serapeum was open to visitors shortly after excavations, in the second half of the 19th century, Yet sands quickly made all parts but the Greater Vaults inaccessible.[15]